70 Career Overall Rank

 The highest price for one of his many paintings depicting missionaries and Christian themes was the $7,200 paid at Sotheby’s in November 2005 for The Coming of the Missionary 1981 (Lot 348), thereby reaching the high estimate.
 This lovely small work depicts his lithe, healthy Lardil clan ancestors standing in an Eden-like innocence as they look out to a sailing ship anchored off their idyllic island.

 Overall, Dick Roughsey’s extremely appealing paintings are both popular and inexpensive and this is reflected in their success at auction.
-A 76% clearance rate for an Aboriginal artist that has had so many works offered for sale is impressive, especially so when his results since 1997 are taken in to account.
-During this period 78 works sold while only 16 were passed in.
+A 75% clearance rate for an Aboriginal artist that has had so many works offered for sale is impressive, especially so when his results since 1997 are taken in to account.
 Prices for his works are still extremely reasonable and affordable for collectors with even the smallest budgets.
 But with only one of his highest ten results having been set before 2000 and five of the highest six achieved since 2004 there is no doubt that interest in his work has been growing and keen collectors should not think twice if they find a nice piece at a good price.

 Roughsey regularly returned to Mornington Island where his wife Elsie and their children lived.
 He would work on a new series of paintings and instruct his children, some of who followed in his artistic footsteps.
 In 1978 he was awarded an OBE for his many cultural contributions.